Mutual of Omaha life insurance review 2022

 - Occupations and hobbies.
 With an aviation exclusion rider, even pilots can qualify for high-tier rates.

-- From Mutual of Omaha’s life insurance page, select the tab labeled Get a Quote.
+- From Mutual of Omaha’s life insurance page, click Get a Quote.

-- The specific following steps will depend on what type of policy you are getting a quote for.
-But, in general, you will be asked to provide your gender, date of birth, coverage amount and ZIP code.
-You also might have to answer some health-related questions, depending on the policy.
+- Enter your gender, date of birth, coverage amount and ZIP code.
+You also might have to answer some health-related questions, depending on the policy you’re looking for.

-- After entering in your information, you’ll be presented with a quote.
-If you’re happy with your quote and would like to continue to the application process, if this option is available for you, click Apply Now.
-From there you’ll be asked to provide more specific details.
+- You’ll be presented with a quote.
+If you’re happy with your quote and would like to continue to the application process, click Apply Now.

-- Proceed through the application, entering your information, and then review and sign your documents.
-Underwriting will then review your application and inform you of approval.
+- Continue typing in your personal, contact and health information, and then review and sign your documents.
+The insurer will then review your application and inform you of approval.

 I’ve signed up.
 What happens next?